New Jersey Product Liability Lawyer

 The Law Offices of Lloyd E. Bennett, Esq., P.C. has been investigating the causes of serious injuries since 1987.
 Our approach demands a thorough investigation of every possible cause—including figuring out if your injuries were caused or made worse by unsafe products.
 For instance, if you were injured in a rollover car accident, then your car’s manufacturing might have been a factor.
 It’s not necessary for a product to cause your injury in order to hold the manufacturer responsible.
 If your damages were made worse by a defective product, the makers can be held responsible for some of your damages.

 Our New Jersey personal injury attorney has collected tens of millions of dollars because we explore every possible avenue of compensation for our clients.

-Find out if you have a case today—call (800) 909-8129 or contact us online to get honest answers and straightforward counsel for free.
+call (800) 909-8129 or contact us online to get honest answers and straightforward counsel for free From a New York Defective Products Lawyer.
 Our clients never pay upfront, and we only get paid if you win.
 Se habla español.